 UT Austin Villa has been involved in the past in several research efforts involving RoboCup domains.
 Kohl and Stone [10] used policy gradient techniques to optimize the gait of an Aibo robot (4-legged league) for speed.
-Stone et al. [29] introduced Keepaway, a subtask in 2D simulation soccer [3,9], as a test-bed for reinforcement learning, which has subsequently been researched extensively by others (for example, Taylor and Stone [30], Kalyanakrishnan et al. [8], and Taylor et al. [31]).
+Stone et al. [32] introduced Keepaway, a subtask in 2D simulation soccer [3,9], as a test-bed for reinforcement learning, which has subsequently been researched extensively by others (for example, Taylor and Stone [33], Kalyanakrishnan et al. [8], and Taylor et al. [34]).
 Most recently the team has used the 3D simulation domain to explore learning walks for bipedal locomotion (MacAlpine et al. [12], Farchy et al. [5], and Hanna et al. [6]).
-Additionally, UT Austin Villa has used RoboCup as a testbed for ad hoc teamwork research by creating drop-in player challenges where robots programmed by different teams play soccer with each other without pre-coordination [15, 18].
+Additionally, UT Austin Villa has used RoboCup as a testbed for ad hoc teamwork research by creating drop-in player challenges where robots programmed by different teams play soccer with each other without pre-coordination [15,19].
 We are keen to continue our research initiative in the 3D simulation league.

-Our initial focus for the 2018 competition will be on further optimizing our set of skills, to realize faster walks, more powerful and accurate kicks, etc. Banking on a reliable set of skills, we will seek to continue developing higher level behaviors such as passing, intercepting balls, and marking opponents.
-We also hope to incorporate deep learning into these efforts.
+Our initial focus for the 2022 competition will be on continuing to develop a deep reinforcement learning framework for skill learning [17] to realize faster walks, longer kicks, etc. Banking on a reliable set of skills, we will seek to further develop higher level behaviors and strategy such as passing, marking opponents, and set plays.